 Often, a mistaken or accidental customer’s first instinct is to offer sweeping criticism of your product in their NPS feedback.
 Instead of explicitly pointing out the onboarding or marketing failure that caused their cancellation, they’ll criticize your product or business as a whole.

 Similar to other qualitative NPS feedback, the solution is to be selective about how you analyze and act on customer feedback.
 Take specific, actionable complaints seriously and turn them into improvement priorities, but don’t fret over nonspecific, unhelpful, or rude Detractors.

 Boost Satisfaction and Retain More Customers With Retently

 Retently is designed to make implementing Net Promoter Score easy, letting you learn more about how customers feel about your product, identify weak points that determine user cancellations and make real improvements in increasing your retention rate.

-Net Promoter Score can help your company retain customers and grow at a faster pace, so start your free Retently trial and survey up to 100 of your customers for actionable feedback and insights.
+Net Promoter Score can help your company retain customers and grow at a faster pace, so sign up for your free Retently trial and start surveying your customers for actionable feedback and insights.